 After more than a year, COVID-19 infections rates are down and the number of those vaccinated continues to rise.
 Things are starting to open up.

 Back to normal was something we all dreamed about, month after month.
 And now?
 For some, the FOMO (fear of missing out) experienced before the pandemic has been replaced with FONO (fear of normal).
-This can range from a continued fear of infection as offices, schools, and public locations open up, to being stressed about how to resume socialization with those outside your household and exiting your COVID cave of safety.
+This can range from a continued fear of infection as offices, schools, and public locations open up, to being stressed about how to resume socialization with those outside your household.
+Exiting your COVID cave of safety might be not be easy, even if you’ve been waiting patiently for the chance to get out.
 People have been expressing their FONO on social media and the subject was addressed in a recent Today show report, in which psychologist Deborah Serani shared, “This is a global example of what’s called re-entry after trauma.”

 With that in mind, as we inch towards a new normal, a first good step is recognizing that the pandemic is a traumatic event we collectively experienced.
 Then, we can take extra care to address our needs.